As long as I can remember I've been crazy about fish and fishing.

 selecting suitable outfits for Trout Spey,

-and fishing gear and fly tying equipment I’ve tested and reviewed.
+fishing gear and fly tying equipment I’ve tested and reviewed.

 We've walked many, many miles together, in and out and alongside rivers - the sea and lakes.
 She prefers taking photographs while I fish, and many of her images grace this website.

-In 2003, I began fishing for New Zealand trout on the lower North Island - in the the Hutt, Wainuiomata, Ruamahanga, Waingawa and Waiohine Rivers.
+In 2003, I began fishing for New Zealand trout on the lower North Island - in the Hutt, Wainuiomata, Ruamahanga, Waingawa and Waiohine Rivers.
 I knew that accurate and delicate presentation were key to catching spooky trout in glass-clear water, so I lengthened my leaders and worked on my casting and line management.

 While good presentation was always essential, I was surprised to find that the fish often snubbed impressionistic standbys, many accepting only good imitations of what they were eating.